 Sheri Arafa's movie Terror and Kebab (al-Irhab wal Kabab, EG, 1992, 105’) tells the story of a low-ranking public servant in Cairo.
 After failing to submit his application because of the obstacles of Egyptian bureaucracy and as consequence of the permanent praying of the authorized officer he freaks out and starts a revolt.
 In the Arab world the film had an audience of millions and belongs to one of the most successful Egyptian movies ever.
 It was even running in US-American cinemas and was much noticed in analyses by film scholars, which was quite unusual for commercial films.
 Continue reading | watch video (German)

-The film talk of Pary El-Qalqilis The Turtle's Rage, with the director, author Silvia Wolkan, editor Ulrike Tortora and the protagonist Mousa El-Qalqili; a co-operation of DOK.fest and evangelische Stadtakademie
+with the director Pary el Qalqili, author Silvia Wolkan, editor Ulrike Tortora and the protagonist Mousa El-Qalqili; a co-operation of DOK.fest and evangelische Stadtakademie

 "What does a child make of her parents’ life story?"
 Pary El-Qalqili has turned her father’s into a film.
 Since he returned to Germany from Palestine 12 years ago, he has sat in their cellar, withdrawn into his shell like a tortoise.
 His daughter wants to know what he’s been through.
 She doesn’t want to take things casually; instead she wants to learn about how he fled to Germany in 1961, worked on a series of building sites and eventually married her mother.

 The Turtle's Rage follows the fate of a refugee who cannot find peace and is also a film about a father and a daughter who must learn about the past in order to live in the present (text: Jette Mehlberg).
 More